 IRED Lugano Symposium 2022

-Referenten: Goran Benic, Eriberto Bressan, Urs Brodbeck, Luca Cordaro, Petra Gierthmühlen, Christoph Hämmerle, Markus B. Hürzeler, Gaetano Paolone, Giulio Rasperini, Fidel Ruggia, Irena Sailer, Giovanni E. Salvi, Matthias Zehnder, Giovanni Zucchelli
+Referenten: Goran Benic, Eriberto Bressan, Urs Brodbeck, Luca Cordaro, Petra Gierthmühlen, Christoph Hämmerle, Marc Hürzeler, Gaetano Paolone, Giulio Rasperini, Fidel Ruggia, Irena Sailer, Giovanni E. Salvi, Matthias Zehnder, Giovanni Zucchelli

 Institute for Research and Education in Dental Medicine